Monte Carlo Neural PDE Solver for Learning PDEs via Probabilistic Representation: Additional Experimental Results

 \subsection{Ablation Studies}

-In this section, we conduct several ablation studies on the MCNP Solver applied to the Navier-Stokes equation (E1 and E2).
-Our goal is to demonstrate the individual contributions of different method components.
+In this section, we conduct several ablation studies on the MCNP Solver applied to the Navier-Stokes equation {(E3 and E4)}.
+Our goal is to evaluate the individual contribution of each method component.
 MCNP- replaces Heun's method (Section~\ref{sec:heun}) with the traditional Euler method when simulating the SDEs.
 MCNP- represents the MCNP Solver without the interpolation trick introduced in Section~\ref{sec:r}.

 Table~\ref{tab:ab} reports the results and training costs.
 Compared to MCNP Solver with MCNP-, the results show that using Heun's method to simulate the SDEs significantly improves the accuracy of MCNP Solver, while incurring only minimal additional computational cost, especially for MCNP-10.
-Compared to MCNP Solver with MCNP-, the interpolation trick plays a crucial role in E2 when $\nu=10^{-5}$.
+Compared to MCNP Solver with MCNP-, the interpolation trick plays a crucial role in {E4} when $\nu=10^{-5}$.
 As discussed in Section~\ref{sec:r}, extremely low diffusion rates can lead to very short-distance diffusion effects, resulting in $\sum_i p_t(\boldsymbol{\xi}_{p,t}^{d, i}) \delta \ll 1$.
 Therefore, interpolating the original vorticity field becomes essential to ensure that the PDF of grid points satisfies normalization conditions in Eq.~\ref{eq:r}.
-Similarly, the interpolation trick can reduce more relative error for MCNP-20 than MCNP-10 in E1 because fine step size can also introduce localized random walks per step.
+Similarly, the interpolation trick can reduce more relative error for MCNP-20 than MCNP-10 in {E3} because fine step size can also introduce localized random walks per step.